EliasC/EliasC.github.io/README.md

 Colleagues
 ----------

-At Uppsala University I have the privilege of working in the same group as the following PhD students:
+At Uppsala University I have had the privilege of working in the same group as the following PhD students:

 * [Stephan Brandauer](http://stbr.me){:target="blank"}